-Yes, there is an elephant sanctuary in Bali but it is not that the same standard as Thailand sanctuaries.
-Unfortunately, elephants worldwide are been forced to work, do tricks in the circus, and also their habitat is been destroyed.
+Yes, there is an elephant sanctuary in Bali but it is not the same standard as Thailand sanctuaries.
+Unfortunately, elephants worldwide are been forced to work and do tricks in the circus, and also their habitat is been destroyed.
 And they are been hunted for the tusks.
 As a result elephant sanctuaries have come necessary.

 In this post, we will go through if there are any elephant sanctuaries in Bali.
 So let’s get started!

 Read More On Bali